 A beamformer that sends an NDPA frame to a beamformee that is an AP, mesh STA or STA that is a member of an IBSS, shall include a single STA Info field in the NDPA frame and shall set the AID field in the STA Info field to 0.

+An addional statement in 9.31.5 states that an NDPA with a single STA Info field shall have unicast RA.